Tyler Stephenson Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.94 team ERA ranks 10th across all league pitching staffs.
+- The Giants' 3.93 team ERA ranks 10th across all MLB pitching staffs.

-- The Giants allow the seventh-fewest home runs in baseball (101 total, 1.1 per game).
+- Giants pitchers combine to give up 102 home runs (1.1 per game), the seventh-fewest in baseball.

-- In his most recent appearance on Friday, the righty threw 4 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.
+- His most recent appearance came on Saturday against the Pittsburgh Pirates, when the right-hander threw six innings, surrendering one earned run while allowing four hits.

-- The 33-year-old has amassed an ERA of 6.11, with 7.9 strikeouts per nine innings, in 13 games this season.
-Opponents are hitting .292 against him.
+- The 35-year-old has a 2.82 ERA and 8.6 strikeouts per nine innings in 17 games this season, while giving up a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.